 You can also visit our website if you are ever injured in an automobile accident and are in need of a car accident attorney.
 We work for the people, not the powerful, and our attorneys don’t charge a cent unless they win your case.
 Contact us for a free consultation to find out if we can help you recover the compensation you could be entitled to after a distracted driving car accident.

-April is National Distracted Driving Awareness Month and in recognition of its importance, we at Morgan & Morgan want to do our part.
-Join us each week this month as we explore a different aspect of distracted driving and learn more about how everyday distractions have caused a public health crisis on U.S. roads.
+This post was originally written for National Distracted Driving Awareness Month.
+It was part of a weekly effort to explore a different aspect of distracted driving and learn more about how everyday distractions have caused a public health crisis on U.S. roads.